 Tyndals

-This pool is fished from the North bank and is accessed by walking up the footpath on the North side of the suspension bridge.
-In low water, the pool can also be accessed by wading across the river underneath the powerlines at below Bridge pool on the South bank, but anglers must take care when doing so, both because of the swift water, which is not deep, but more so because of the overhead powerlines.
+This pool is fished from the north bank and is accessed by walking up the footpath on the north side of the suspension bridge.
+In low water, the pool can also be accessed by wading across the river underneath the power-lines below Bridge pool on the south bank, but anglers must take care when doing so, both because of the swift water, which is not deep, but more so because of the overhead power-lines.

-The pool fishes at all heights for both salmon and sea trout and provides excellent night fishing for sea trout.
-Wading is quite easy but be careful not to trip over the submerged boulders of the Croy on the N bank, towards the tail of the pool.
+Wading is quite easy but be careful not to trip over the submerged boulders of the croy on the north bank, towards the tail of the pool.
 Otherwise it's all gravel.
 As you wade down the pool you will often see salmon and sea trout splashing around in the pool below, Willows.